-Service name and description Configuration settings (changes cause the service to redeploy) Pro perties amount of memory to allocate to the Java heap for each instance of the Single or multiple types?
-Single Scalable?
+Service name and description Configuration settings (changes cause the service to redeploy) Pro perties Max heap: Maximum amount of memory to allocate to the Java heap for each instance of the Single or multiple types?
+Single service.
+Enter an integer number of bytes.
+You can optionally specify the suffixes k (kilobytes), m (megabytes), or g (gigabytes).
+The default is 512 MB.
+Scalable?
 No MAPI Gateway Container Options: Default RAM needed 768 MB Serves MAPI endpoints.
 Container Memory: The hard memory limit for the service's Docker container, in MB.
-The default is 768 MB. per instance: CPU: The relative CPU usage weight for the service's Docker container.
+The default is 768 MB. per instance: • CPU: The relative CPU usage weight for the service's Docker container.
 Generally, a higher value means that the container received more CPU resources than other processes (including other service Docker containers) running on the instance.
 Enter a decimal number.
 The default is 0.1.
-Service Options Number of Required: 1 Max Heap Size: Maximum amount of memory to allocate to the instances: Recommended: All memory to allocate to the Java heap for each instance of the service.
-Enter an integer number of bytes.
+Service Options Number of Required: 1 Max Heap Size: Maximum amount of instances: Recommended: All memory to allocate to the Java heap for each instance of the service.
+Persistent or floating?
+Floating of byt option suffix (mega (gigab Enter an integer number of bytes.
 You can optionally specify the suffixes k (kilobytes), m (megabytes), or g (gigabytes).
 The default is 64 MB.
-Persistent or floating?
-Floating Supports volume configuration?
+Supports volume configuration?
 No

+Service name and description Configuration settings (changes cause the service to redeploy) Pro perties

+Single or multiple types?
+Single

+Scalable?
+Yes

-Service name and description Configuration settings (changes cause the service to redeploy) Pro perties Single or multiple types?
-Single Scalable?
-Yes Service units: 5 Metadata Cache Container Options: Default RAM needed 768 MB Cache for HCP for cloud scale system metadata.
-Container Memory: The hard memory limit for the service's Docker container, in MB.
-The default is 768 MB. per instance: CPU: The relative CPU usage weight for the service's Docker container.
+Service units: 5

+Metadata Cache Cache for HCP for cloud scale system metadata.
+Container Options: Default Container Memory: The hard memory limit for the service's Docker container, in MB.
+The default is 768 MB.
+CPU: The relative CPU usage weight for the service's Docker container.
 Generally, a higher value means that the container received more CPU resources than other processes (including other service Docker containers) running on the instance.
 Enter a decimal number.
 The default is 0.1.
+RAM needed per instance: 768 MB

-Service Options Number of Required: 1 Max Heap Size: Maximum amount of instances: Recommended: 1 Maximum amount of memory to allocate to the Java heap for each Persistent or floating?
-Persistent instance of the service.
+Service Options • Max Heap Size: Maximum amount of memory to allocate to the Java heap for each instance of the service.
 Enter an integer number of bytes.
 You can optionally specify the suffixes k (kilobytes), m (megabytes), or g (gigabytes).
 The default is 512 MB.
+Number of instances: Persistent or floating?
 Supports volume configuration?
-No Single or multiple types?
-Single Scalable?
-No Service units: 10
+Single or multiple types?
+Scalable?
+Required: 3 Recommended: all Floating No Single Yes

+Service units: 10

-Service name and description Configuration settings (changes cause the service to redeploy) Properties Metadata Coordination Coordinates the • RAM needed per instance: 768 MB different metadata gateway services, and service's Docker container, in MB.
-The default is 768 MB. coordinates metadata partitions. • CPU: The relative CPU usage weight for the service's Docker container.
+Service name and description Configuration settings (changes cause the service to redeploy) Pro perties Metadata Coordination Container Options: Default Container Memory: The RAM needed per instance: 768 MB Coordinates Metadata Gateway service instances, and hard memory limit for the service's Docker container, in MB.
+The default is 768 MB. coordinates scaling and balancing. • CPU: The relative CPU usage weight for the service's Docker container.
 Generally, a higher value means that the container received more CPU resources than other processes (including other service Docker containers) running on the instance.
 Enter a decimal number.
 The default is 0.1.
-Service Options Max Heap Size: Maximum amount of memory to allocate to the Java heap for each instance of the service.
+Service Options • Max Heap Size: Maximum amount of memory to allocate to the Java heap for each instance of the service.
 Enter an integer number of bytes.
 You can optionally specify the suffixes k (kilobytes), m (megabytes), or g (gigabytes).
-The default is Number of instances: Required: 1 instances.
-Recommended: 1 Persistent or floating?
+The default is 64 MB.
+Number of instances: Required: 1 Recommended: 1 Persistent or floating?
 Floating Supports volume configuration?
 No Single or multiple types?
-Single 64 MB.
-Scalable?
+Single Scalable?
 No